 It’s a feat that bewildered Charles Darwin.
 “Even if we grant to animals a sense of the points of the compass, of which there is no evidence,” he wrote, “how can we account, for instance, for the turtles which formerly congregated in multitudes, only at one season of the year, on the shores of the Isle of Ascension, finding their way to that speck of land in the midst of the great Atlantic Ocean.”

 Since Darwin wrote those words in 1873, scientists have tried to understand just how turtles make these awesome journeys.
 Before the invention of GPS technology, sailors crossing the globe relied on a combination of complex mechanical instruments and accurate timepieces.
 Much remains unknown about how turtles accomplish the same task, the only tools at their disposal resting within their own brains and bodies—but biologists have come a long way in understanding how sea turtles find their way.

-In the first month after slipping off the beaches of Diego Garcia, Serenity had logged nearly 4,000 kilometers.
+In the first month after slipping off the beaches of Diego Garcia, Serenity had logged nearly four thousand kilometers.
 She was still in the open ocean, north and a little east of Madagascar.
 Rattray wouldn’t know it yet, but when he switched his computer on to check on her progress, he would find Serenity at almost precisely the longitude of her final destination in Farquhar Atoll.
-There was just one problem: She was at the wrong latitude.
+There was just one problem: was she was at the wrong latitude.